-A supplementary plaque with the message NEXT X km (MILES) may be used.
+A supplementary plaque with the message NEXT X KM (MILES) may be used.

-A general warning sign like ROAD MACHINERY AHEAD should be used if workers and equipment must occasionally move onto the shoulder.
+A general warning sign like ROAD MACHINERY AHEAD should be used if workers and equipment must occasionally move closer to the traveled way.

-Section 6G.07 Work on the Shoulder with No Encroachment
+Section 6G.06 Work on the Shoulder with No Encroachment